Mortgage

 Content was accurate at the time of publication.

-In real estate, “jumbo loan” refers to any conventional mortgage that is larger than the conforming loan limits set by the Federal Housing Finance Agency (FHFA) each year.
+A “jumbo loan” refers to any conventional mortgage larger than the conforming loan limits set by the Federal Housing Finance Agency (FHFA) each year.
+In 2025, single-family mortgages with balances higher than $806,500 in most U.S. counties (and $1,209,750 in certain high-cost areas) are considered jumbo loans.

 Since some real estate markets are more expensive than others, conforming loan limits vary by county.
 When you’re ready to buy a home, your loan limit is determined by the county in which you intend to purchase the property.